NxPKG/khulnasoft-docs/content/waf/about/waf-attack-score.md

 WAF attack score allows you to identify these attack variations and their malicious payloads.
 It classifies each request using a machine learning algorithm, assigning an attack score from 1 to 99 based on the likelihood that the request is malicious.
 Just like [Bot Management](/bots/plans/bm-subscription/), you can use this score to identify potentially malicious traffic that is not an exact match to any of the rules in WAF Managed Rules.

-To maximize protection, Cloudflare recommends that you use both Managed Rules and WAF attack score.
+To maximize protection, Khulnasoft recommends that you use both Managed Rules and WAF attack score.

 {{<Aside type="note">}}
 This feature is available to Enterprise customers.
 Business plans have access to a single field (WAF Attack Score Class).